 Travelling at 0.99c, this number becomes 7 years.
 In fact, the faster you travel, the slower time around you would slow down.

-This is probably not the idea of time travelling we often have, but you are travelling through time at a different speed from what we would normally do, and so it might be possible to travel forward through time should we attain high enough speeds!

 What about travelling back in time?
 Can we run backwards with incredible speeds to be able to go back in time?
 Doesn’t sound really possible does it?